 Use the lines on this figure to show how the square can be divided into 2 halves, 3 thirds, 6 sixths and 9 ninths.

-Can you fit the tangram pieces into the outline of this sports car?
+Can you fit the tangram pieces into the outline of Little Ming playing the board game?

-Can you fit the tangram pieces into the outline of this junk?
+Can you fit the tangram pieces into the outline of Little Fung at the table?